Phala-Network/fat-contract-workshop/README.md

 ### Prerequest

-1. Intall Node (>= v14) and yarn.
+1. Install Node (>= v14) and yarn.
 2. Download and build Phala-Network/js-sdk (**fat-contract-workshop** branch)

     ```sh
     git clone --branch fat-contract-workshop https://github.com/Phala-Network/js-sdk.git
     ```

-3. Edit `./packages/.env` to set the API endpints.
-If you run a cusomized deployment please adjust according to your configuration:
+3. Edit `./packages/.env` to set the API endpoints.
+If you run a customized deployment please adjust according to your configuration:

     ```
     NEXT_PUBLIC_BASE_URL=http://localhost:8000
     NEXT_PUBLIC_WS_ENDPOINT=ws://localhost:9944
     ```

 4. Compile and run the frontend.
-By default it will server the app at <http://localhost:3000>:
+By default it will serve the app at <http://localhost:3000>:

     ```sh
     yarn